 - Why this is important

-A video can be found in this blog that will also discuss why these questions are important.
+A video can be found in this article that will also discuss why these questions are important.

-Questions are important because they provide context.
+How you question an injured worker is important because it provides you with context.
 Meaning a story of what happened that led to the situation you’re facing now.